Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.9"}}

+As you can see above, the `party` property is undefined initially, which means at the moment when template is being rendered it's undefined too.
+Angular 2 rendering engine doesn't check availability of the template variables while rendering, which differs from how Blaze works.
+We are supposed to do it themselves, that's what `ngIf` directive exists for, which is a core directive and available globally:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.10"}}

 Run the app and click on one of the party links.
 You'll see that party details page loads with full data as before.